-As per the IASR 2011, the College is committed to continually ensuring its transportation services and contracted services are accessible to both employees and students.
-In order to ensure that employees and students with disabilities can participate in any curricular or extra-curricular activity organized by the College, accessible transportation will be provided to upon request.
+In alignment with IASR 2011, the College is committed to continually ensuring its transportation services and contracted services are accessible to both employees and students.
+In order to ensure that employees and students with disabilities can participate in any curricular or extra-curricular activity organized by the College, accessible transportation will be provided upon request.